-Wandering jew Identification
+Wandering jew identification

 Wandering jew (Tradescantia fluminensis) is a highly invasive ground-growing, creeping succulent plant.
-This rapidly growing weed is generally found areas that are moist and shady.
+This rapidly growing weed is generally found in areas that are moist and shady.
 It will out-compete native vegetation by smothering the ground using its roots sent out from each node.

 The glossy leaves are dark green and oval-shaped to a point, growing between 5 and 10 mm long.
 This weed has small white flowers that have three petals and usually grow 7–10 mm long, with several bright yellow-orange pollen-covered anthers atop its stamens.
 The flowers are produced mainly in spring and are found in small clusters at the tips of brittle succulent branches.

-Wandering jew has also been found to cause allergic skin reactions in dogs and rapid death when consumed by cattle.
+Wandering jew has been found to cause allergic skin reactions in dogs and rapid death when consumed by cattle.